confluentinc/vscode/README.md

 - [Confluent Documentation](https://docs.confluent.io/index.html)
 - [VS Code Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

+## Known Limitations

+- Confluent Cloud connections require reauthenticating after four hours, and you will be prompted to reauthenticate.
+- Preview links for non-default organizations work only after switching to the non-default organization in the Confluent Cloud UI in your browser.

 ## Support

 If you have any questions, comments, or you run into any issues, feel free to post a message in a